 Performer Avril McQueen recalled the importance of the experience when the company returned to Melbourne:

 During the residency, the company discussed and recorded their individual and collective responses to the landscape and the material and influences to which they had been introduced by their host community.
-Performance ideas were workshopped with Handspan's white generic Baby puppet 4 exploring the landscape and its unknown and ancient stories. (see Haunted Roadshow)
+Performance ideas were workshopped with Handspan's white generic Baby puppet 4 exploring the landscape and its unknown and ancient stories. (see also White Mother)

 The project activity was filmed by documentary company Kestrel Films, who shared the desert retreat and recorded sound with Greg Sneddon for the play's soundscape.
 Independently, Richard Neville and his film crew from The Ray Martin Show joined the final night Inma hosted by the Anganu community.
 It was Handspan's last night in the desert and lively white fella debate around the visitors' campfire added another perspective.